rrottmann/scripts/README.md

 - snapbackup: Creates a lvm snapshot backup of RHEL 6 os volumes.
 - snapremove: Removes a lvm snapshot backup of RHEL 6 os volumes.
 - snaprestore: Restores a previously taken lvm snapshot backup of RHEL 6 os volumes.
+- uips.py: Script checks ips whether they may be removed from DNS.